19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (2) Where free entry to such place cannot be obtained under subsection (1), it shall be lawful for a person acting with a warrant of arrest or a military policeman acting without a warrant of arrest where such warrant is not immediately obtainable in order to effect an entrance into such place to break open any outer or inner door or window of any place whether that of the person to be arrested or of any other person if after notification of his authority and purpose and demand of admittance duly made he cannot otherwise obtain admittance.

-### Powers of officers
+### Powers of officers and senior military experts

 164\.
-An officer may, without a warrant of arrest, subject to regulations made under this Act, arrest —
+An officer or a senior military expert may, without a warrant of arrest, subject to regulations made under this Act, arrest —

 (a) any serviceman of lower rank; and

-(b) any officer who is engaged in a quarrel, affray or disorder.
+(b) any officer or senior military expert who is engaged in a quarrel, affray or disorder.

+[28/2009 wef 01/04/2010]

 ### Powers of servicemen

 165\.
-A serviceman, other than an officer , may without a warrant of arrest, subject to regulations made under this Act, arrest any serviceman, other than an officer , of lower rank.
+A serviceman, other than an officer or a senior military expert, may without a warrant of arrest, subject to regulations made under this Act, arrest any serviceman, other than an officer or a senior military expert, of lower rank.

+[28/2009 wef 01/04/2010]

 ### Powers of military policemen